scalabli/yadig/docs/quickstart.rst

 Hooking in WSGI Middleware
 --------------------------

-To add WSGI middleware to your Flask application, wrap the application's ``wsgi_app`` attribute.
+To add WSGI middleware to your Citus application, wrap the application's ``wsgi_app`` attribute.
 For example, to apply Werkzeug's :class:`~werkzeug.middleware.proxy_fix.ProxyFix` middleware for running behind Nginx: